annemarie293/sarahs-bakery/README.md

  - Single scrolling page to allow for a single loading time when opening the page, and geared towards improved mobile user experience (no need to switch pages or tabs)
  - Full width header containing navbar links to all sections of the page.
 This is fixed to the top of the page so it is always possible to navigate to another section from any position on the page.
- - Responsive navbar which collapses to hamburger icon with dropdown menu for smaller screen sizes
+ - Responsive and interactive navbar which collapses to hamburger menu with dropdown menu for smaller screen sizes
  - Large full width, viewport height hero image of Sarah’s cakes to introduce the user to her products.
+ - Bio section with a picture of Sarah and information to introduce her and her business to customers.
  - Listing of all the available cakes in a responsive grid format for all screen sizes
  - Order form which can be submitted to request a custom cake order
  - Listing of all market locations in a responsive grid format for all screen sizes, and links to google map locations of each market.